 To enroll, participants must be:

-• of age 18 years or above,
+- of age 18 years or above,

-• without a current history of mental illnesses,
+- without a current history of mental illnesses,

-• normally residing in Hong Kong, and
+- normally residing in Hong Kong, and

-• able to communicate in Chinese or English.
+- able to communicate in Chinese or English.

 Flow of study process

-* The study period is between the 16th Dec 2022 and the 28th Feb 2023.
+* The study period is between 16 Dec 2023 and 28 Feb 2024.

-During the study period*, please perform a COVID-19 rapid test when you develop respiratory symptoms such as fever, cough, runny nose, and sore throat.
+During the study period*, please collect a nasopharyngeal sample with the sample collection kit we provided when you develop respiratory symptoms such as fever, cough, runny nose, and sore throat.

 Please package the nasopharyngeal swab as instructed and return it together with the completed documents to the address overleaf within 7 days after sample collection.
 We will afford the delivery service charge.